Country Girl (Rissi Palmer song): Release and chart performance

-"Country Girl" was released as Palmer's debut single in 2007.
-The song was the first by a black female country performer to reach a charting position on the Billboard Hot Country Songs chart since 1987.
-The last black female on the chart was Dona Mason with the single "Green Eyes (Cryin' Those Blue Tears)".
+"Country Girl" was released as Palmer's debut single on June 4, 2007.
+The song was the first by a Black female country performer to reach a charting position on the Billboard Hot Country Songs chart since the late 1980s.
+The Roanoke Times claims that the last Black female on the chart was Dona Mason with the single "Green Eyes (Cryin' Those Blue Tears)" in 1987, while Variety stated that Kathy Bee was the last in 1988.
 The track spent seven weeks on the Billboard country chart, peaking at number 54 in October 2007.
 It was the lead single for Palmer's debut eponymous album, also released in 2007.

 Despite reaching a lower-charting position on the Billboard country survey, "Country Girl" received notable attention on Country Music Television.
 On the channel, the song's corresponding music video was played regularly during the fall of 2007.
 "I think Rissi's raw talent has enabled her to not have anybody look at her music with prejudice.
 When I see comments from what people think of her, it really boils down to the music," said a senior vice president for CMT.
 The music video was directed by Kristin Barlowe, who would also direct Palmer's next music video in 2008.